21 Accessibility Requirements that are NOT covered by the Free Userway Widget*.

-There is a misunderstanding that when one installs the Userway widget on a website this makes the website fully accessible.
+There is a misunderstanding that when one installs the free Userway widget on a website this makes the website fully accessible.

 While Userway is a great accessibility tool, Userway doesn't intend to make websites totally accessible.